MicrosoftDocs/azure-docs/articles/azure-australia/gateway-log-audit-visibility.md

 ### Azure Firewall

-Azure Firewall can provide a controlled exit point from an Azure environment and the logs generated, which include information on attempted and successful outbound connections, is an important element in the logging strategy.
-These logs can validate that systems are operating as designed as well as assist in detecting malicious code or actors attempting to connect to unauthorised external systems.
-Azure Firewall writes logs to the Activity Log and Diagnostic Logs in Azure Monitor where it can be utilised in Log Analytics or distributed to an Event Hub or Storage Account.
+Azure Firewall provides a controlled exit point from an Azure environment and the logs generated, which include information on attempted and successful outbound connections, are an important element in your logging strategy.
+These logs can validate that systems are operating as designed, as well as assist in detecting malicious code or actors attempting to connect to unauthorised external systems.
+Azure Firewall writes logs to the Activity Log and Diagnostic Logs in Azure Monitor where it can be used in Log Analytics, or distributed to an Event Hub or Storage Account.

 |Resources|Link|
 |---|---|